Twyla123/Rural-Hospitals-Project/README.md

 ## Ongoing Work

-This is an ongoing project that aims to explore the underlying reasons behind the shift toward outpatient care in rural hospitals.
-Future analyses will focus on:
+This is an ongoing project that aims to explore more about rural hospitals
-- Identifying external factors influencing the outpatient revenue increase.
-- Evaluating policy and funding changes affecting rural healthcare accessibility.
-- Investigating strategies to support non-DSH hospitals and improve financial stability.
-- Expanding insights into the relationship between case mix index, patient demographics, and hospital performance.

----

-## Technologies Used

-- **Languages:**
-  - Python
-- **Libraries:**
-  - Pandas
-  - NumPy
-  - Matplotlib/Seaborn (for data visualization)
-- **Tools:**
-  - Jupyter Notebook
-  - GitHub for version control
-  - Excel

----

 ## Current Status